cellsjs/piscosour/docs/developers/guides/01-contexts.md

 ## <a name="scaffold"></a>Scaffold generator

 Pisco provides a scaffold generator.
-Launch it placed inside your recipe with:
+You can launch it by executing these commands:

 ```sh
 $ cd your-recipe